ReactiveSets/toubkal/README.md

   - Replaces all implementations of fetch on inputs and outputs
   - Forward compatible with fetch() API, the API may be deprecated once migration to new API is complete

+- Allow automatic synchronization of all inputs of a pipelet, as long as one uses method Pipelet.._add_input() to add additional inputs.
+This relies on sharing input transactions between all inputs, and other modifications to make this work properly on controllets.
+Implemented in filter() and
+  $to_dom().

+- Reinstate update as a first-class operation, making it easier to handle updates

 - Documentation extraction format from source code comments:
   - Using pipelets:
     - acorn()